 Some participants have a garnishment order for unpaid debts or child support.
-Money deposited in an account may be garnished.
-However, per Wisconsin Statutes Section 49.96,W-2 payments cannot be garnished.
+Per Wisconsin Statutes Section 49.96, W-2 payments cannot be garnished, however banks must honor garnishment actions ordered by the court.
 Agencies must provide this information to W-2 participants who choose direct deposit of W-2 benefits.
-If the bank garnishes the W-2 benefits, the FEP should advocate with the bank to stop the garnishment.
+If the bank garnishes the W-2 benefits, the FEP should advise the participant to seek legal assistance to stop the garnishment.